-About Our Talks
+About Our Talks (June - August)

 Located on historic ground along the Cache la Poudre River, our venue provides a scenic open grassy area perfect for small audiences.
 Folding chairs are furnished for your comfort.

 Our chronological and geographic scope at Traces of the Past allows for the exploration of a vast storehouse of historic subject matter.
 The truth is that it is nigh on impossible to mention, let alone discuss, every topic of import or interest during our tours given their limited duration.
-Therefore, in order to introduce and delve deeper into those “missed” historic subjects, we are offering one-hour Saturday evening talks as an adjunct to our tours.
+Therefore, in order to introduce and delve deeper into those “missed” historic subjects, we are offering one-hour evening talks as an adjunct to our tours.

 Weather conditions in Colorado can vary so please dress accordingly and wear comfortable shoes for standing and walking (smooth and uneven surfaces).
 In addition, consider bringing water, sunscreen, and insect repellent.